robloo/PublicDocs/XAMLFrameworkComparison.md

  * [**.NET MAUI**](https://github.com/dotnet/maui) : Standardizes a set of names, properties and events and applies/links them to platform-specific native controls.
 Mapping to native controls is a least-common-denominator approach.
 If a single platform doesn't support a feature it likely won't be in MAUI for all platforms (without dropping into platform-specific code).
  * [**Uno Platform**](https://github.com/unoplatform/uno) : Uses a select few platform-specific primitives to build and render controls.
 For high level controls this gives nearly pixel-perfect results.
 This means the Uno Platform behaves like Avalonia UI or Flutter which fully render their controls; however, it also supports direct embedding of platform-specific native controls.
 It is a hybrid architecture.

-Other Microsoft XAML-based frameworks such as WPF and UWP/WinUI are skipped because they were historically not cross-platform. **However, WPF can now run cross-platform using [Wine Mono](https://github.com/madewokherd/wine-mono) or [Avalonia XPF](https://avaloniaui.net/XPF).
-This possibility should not be overlooked for existing applications with large WPF codebases.** WinUI/UWP itself is already supported cross-platform using the Uno Platform discussed below.
+Other Microsoft XAML-based frameworks such as WPF and UWP/WinUI are skipped because they were historically not cross-platform.
+However, WPF can now run cross-platform using [Wine Mono](https://github.com/madewokherd/wine-mono) or [Avalonia XPF](https://avaloniaui.net/XPF).
+WinUI/UWP itself is already supported cross-platform using the Uno Platform discussed below.

 **Project links**